-Counselling & Psychotherapy in Richmond and Fulham.
+Counselling & Psychotherapy in Richmond (near to North Sheen, Mortlake, East Sheen, Kew, Chiswick and Barnes).

 Sometimes it can feel as though everything is getting too much.
 Do you feel that your mind cannot focus or slow down and that you're feeling low, anxious or irritable?
 Or that there is something you want to talk through that you feel overwhelmed or traumatised by?
 Have you had something happen to you that you want support with?
 If you have said yes to any of these questions, then therapy may be for you.
 Being in a confidential, empathic and non-judgemental environment with a trained and experienced professional listening and providing support can help you start to lead a more fulfilling life.

-My name is Lorna Francis, I am a fully qualified counsellor and psychotherapist, working in SouthWest London, Richmond and Fulham.
+My name is Lorna Francis, I am a fully qualified counsellor and psychotherapist, working in SouthWest London, Richmond.
 Together we can discuss your concerns and explore what is happening for you now and how to find freedom from these challenges and emotions.
 Through in depth exploration with me, new insights and awareness, ideas and choices will develop to help you live a more confident and less stressful life.